1) Value Stream Identification Workshop

 2) Value Stream Mapping

-Value stream mapping is a lean management method for analyzing the current state and designing a future state for the series of events that take a product or service from its beginning to the customer.
+Value stream mapping is a lean management method for analyzing the current state and designing a future state for the events that take a product or service from its beginning to the customer.
 At Toyota, it is known as "material and information flow mapping".

 Why do we need to map the value stream?